 Time: one or two days

-A one hour boat trip gets you to the Isle of Sark, passing the even smallers isles of Herm and Jethou at very close distance.
+A one hour boat trip gets you to the Isle of Sark, passing the even smaller isles of Herm and Jethou very close.

 From here we walked about 2 miles (3,5 km) back West to the village and our campsite at Pomme de Chien.
 Such a great day.
 And that was just half of the island!